~/vibe-recipes-turning-ai-coding-experience-into-reusable-blueprints/ Jul 4 2026

 But during that time, you’ll encounter problems with the AI model.
 You’ll get incorrect results.
 You may have to repeat yourself.
 The AI might introduce bugs, introduce security vulnerabilities, misunderstand the business logic you’re trying to implement, or mess up the workflow entirely.

-Capturing What Was Learned
+Packaging What You Learned

 What if you could consolidate everything you learned during that development process into a kind of recipe?